mucsi96/postgres-backup-tool/README.md

 - Create backups with retention period
 - Cleanup expired backups
 - Restore backups
+- Can be used without UI as REST API.
+For example using a cronjob and curl
 - Fully covered with E2E Selenium tests

 Tested with Cloudflare R2 Object Storage